Java syntax: Packages

 Packages are a part of a class name and they are used to group and/or distinguish named entities from other ones.
 Another purpose of packages is to govern code access together with access modifiers.
 For example, java.io.InputStream is a fully qualified class name for the class InputStream which is located in the package java.io.

+A package is essentially a namespace.
+Packages do not have hierarchies, even though the periods may suggest so.
+A package can be controlled whether it is accessible externally or internally of a project using modules.

 A package is declared at the start of the file with the package declaration: